

 • Survey delivery options - Use of OST should be driven by your research aims, and it may not always be the best option for a robust data collection.
 Above listed references provide an overview of limitations that come with using only online surveys.

 • Branding - adding the University's logo to your survey will identify it as credible.
-For more information refer to Flinders Press.
+Find more information here.

 • Accessibility - if your survey needs to be accessed by people using assistive technologies, make sure the survey tool supports that.